Set-decomposition of normal rectifiable G-chains via an abstract decomposition principle: An abstract decomposition Lemma

-and since $\phi$ is a norm we conclude that $b_\oo=0$.
-This proves the lemma. \end{proof} \begin{remark} It transpires from the proof that we do need the whole ``normed group'' structure of $\GG$.
+where we apply~\eqref{phi<nu} with $c_j=b_j-b_\oo$ to see that the last term goes to 0.
+Since $\phi$ is a norm we conclude that $b_\oo=0$ which proves the lemma. \end{proof} \begin{remark} It transpires from the proof that we do not need the whole ``normed group'' structure of $\GG$.
 Indeed, the inequality $\nu(c-a)\le\nu(c)+\nu(a)$ is never used.
 By inspecting the demonstration, we see that the lemma is still correct if $(\GG,+,\nu)$ is a complete normed commutative \emph{monoid}.
 In this setting, the identities of the form $b=c-a$ in the proof should be read as $a+b=c$.
 For instance, the term $b-a$ of Observations~\ref{obs_}~(3.a) should be defined as $\sum_{j\ge2} a_j$ where $(a,a_2,a_3,\dots)$ is a pseudo-decomposition of $b$. \end{remark}